The Quantum-Classical Boundary for Precision Interferometric Measurements

-Thus optimizing $F^{\prime}(\varrho)$ over $k$ and $\phi$ for all values of $\eta$ and $\theta$ correspond to optimizing $\ln^{2}\gamma\,f(\varphi,\gamma)$ over $\varphi$ and $\gamma$. \patrick{From Eq.'s (\ref{fisherform1}) and (\ref{fisherform2}) we conclude that, whilst $F^{\prime}$ may have very complex dependence on $\varphi$, $\gamma$ and each $\mathcal{E}_i$, for any setup comprised of $h$ multi-pass modules the following statement always applies:} the phase encoding should be adjusted to produce the same output state independently of the loss encountered with each individual pass of the state through the channel, i.e. there is an optimal amount of \patrick{total} loss that the state should undergo. \patrick{We note that all setups, in which there is at least a single pass though a lossy phase, can be considered to contain a multi-pass module with a $k$ of at least one.} If $k$ is restricted to be an integer then it will not always be possible to achieve a desired amount of loss and the strategy will be degraded in comparison with the optimal continuous $k$ strategy.
-This will be more significant when $\eta$ is small and there is little freedom to choose how much light is lost.
+We note that all setups in which there is at least a single pass though a lossy phase can be considered to contain a multi-pass module, with a $k$ of at least one.
+If $k$ is restricted to be an integer then it will not always be possible to achieve a desired amount of loss and the strategy will be degraded in comparison with the optimal continuous-$k$ strategy.
+This effect will be more significant when $\eta$ is small and there is little freedom to choose how much light is lost.

-Note that when there is no prior information about $\theta$, $\varphi$ cannot initially be controlled to a high precision. \patrick{As subsequent probe states are sent through an optical network and then measured,} information about $\theta$ is gained and the precision to which $\varphi$ can be set \patrick{by adjusting $\phi$} will improve. \patrick{This ensures that the procedure obtains measurement outcomes which are highly sensitive to $\theta$}.
+\Hugo{For the general optical setups we consider, note that when there is no prior information about $\theta$, $\varphi$ cannot initially be controlled to a high precision.
+As more probe states are used, information about $\theta$ is gained, and the precision to which $\varphi$ can be set by adjusting $\phi$ can be improved.
+This continual adjustment ensures that the procedure obtains measurement outcomes which are highly sensitive to $\theta$.
 Over many repetitions of the measurement, the fraction of information gained using a significantly suboptimal value for $\varphi$ can be continually reduced.
-As the QFI, for all of the strategies discussed, grows proportional to the number of input photons in each input-state this requirement for many repetitions will not reduce the performance of these strategies when the total number of photons used is large. \pcomment{In the limit of $\eta\rightarrow1$ our analysis breaks down since the optimal number of passes will tend to infinity.
-Evaluating the merit of different strategies when $\eta=1$ requires a Bayesian analysis \cite{berry2009} and we note that, in this limit no incident power is absorbed and therefore the absorbed power cannot damage the sample under investigation.}
+The QFI for all of the strategies we discuss grows proportional to the number of photons in the input state; therefore the requirement for many repetitions will not reduce the performance of these strategies when the total number of photons used is large.
+In the limit of $\eta\rightarrow1$ our analysis breaks down since the optimal values for $k$ tends to infinity.
+Evaluating the merit of different strategies when $\eta\simeq1$ requires a Bayesian analysis \cite{berry2009}.
+We note however that no incident power is absorbed in this limit, and therefore the absorbed power cannot damage the sample under investigation.}